llgjermeni/llgjermeni/_posts/2019-05-21-A-beginner-guide-how-to-deploy-ASP-NET-Core-Web-API-to-Azure.md

 ---
 layout: post
-title: A beginner guide how to deploy ASP .NET Core Web API to Azure
+title: A beginner guide how to deploy a ASP .NET Core Web API to Azure
 ---

 In this article I will show you how to deploy a ASP .NET Core Web API to Azure.
 Even if this a beginner guide you need to have some basic knowledge of Azure Web Apps, Visual Studio Code and ASP .NET Core Web API.